The Beautiful and Secluded Beaches of Salt Cay

 It’s quite easy to access nearly every beach on Salt Cay.
 Many of the roads and paths lead along the coast, so you’ll be able to simply stop at any spot that looks inviting.

-Salt Cay offers some great and varied snorkelling.
+Salt Cay offers some great and varied snorkeling.

 The sheltered waters off of Deane’s Dock, Balfour Town Beach and Little Bluff Lookout are a great place to start as the ocean at these locations is often calm and underwater visibility is usually great.

 North Bay also supports some great reefs.
-These snorkelling sites in this area tend to be distinct circular reefs that stand out from the otherwise consistently sandy ocean floor.
-To the west of the main bay is North West Point, where a more complex barrier reef systems closely approaches the shore.
+The snorkeling sites in this area tend to be distinct circular reefs that stand out from the otherwise consistently sandy ocean floor.
+To the west of the main bay is North West Point, where a more complex barrier reef system closely approaches the shore.

-Cold drinks and snacks can be found at one of the Salt Cay’s three small variety shops.
+Cold drinks and snacks can be found at one of Salt Cay’s three small variety shops.

 Beach shopping is quite limited on Salt Cay.
 The small Splash Boutique near Salt Cay Divers offers the best selection, with some clothing, a few snorkel masks, sunscreen, and gifts.

 Some of the vacation rental villas include complimentary guest use of beach towels, umbrellas, coolers, and snorkel equipment.